SpreadiesInSpace/cinnamon-dotfiles/home/README.md

  - [ ] qbittorrent
  - [ ] timeshift
  - [ ] virt-manager

+**Brave Theming**

+> The Brave gruvbox profile is NOT applied in the script.
+The theme is located
+> in extra/brave-gruvbox.sh

 **Grub Theming**

 > The Grub theme is NOT applied in the script.
-The theme is located in
+The profile is located in
-> /boot/grub/themes/gruvbox-dark
+> boot/grub/themes/gruvbox-dark

 **Grub-Btrfs & Theming Setup**